samthebest/dump/BasicSecurity.md

 It's assumed any online banking will require 2-factor authentication via a chip-and-pin device.
 If you happen to have a bank that doesn't require 2-factor auth, change bank right now.

-Any website that allows the spending of money at a button press should be setup with 2-factor auth.
+To make it EVEN more unlikely that a robber could use your phone and your password, (and know your login ID), protect your phone with a pin or finger id.

 ## 3 Alternative Authentication Systems (like finger id)

 All these new fancy techniques like finger recognition or voice recognition can be convenient for many use cases, but are not as secure as good passwords.
 The more complex the technique of authenticating the higher the probability it will contain a flaw or exploit either now, or in the future.
 A password guarantees mathematically a certain level of security.
-Furthemore it's unclear what the longevity of such techniques are, fingers grow and change, will it always work?

 Always use the simplest possible thing that works, because that thing will work most predicably and for the longest amount of time.

+Nevertheless as an _additional_ form of authentication they are highly recommended for protecting digital value (see Section 2 & 1.2.1)

 ## 4 Locking Your Computer